 The Doll Museum is located in the popular House of l`Hort, also known as the residential house of the Cardinal Payá.
 The name of L'Hort is due to the large vegetable garden that had in front of the main façade.
 Its design is an example of Manor civil Baroque architecture from late XIX century.

-The building is divided into ground and two upper floors.
+The building you are about to visit with the audioguide is divided into ground and two upper floors.
 The ground floor was used for agricultural purposes.
 The first floor was for the nobility with several rooms decorated with very colorful painted paper of the time.
 The domestic service and the kitchen were on the top floor.
 The entrance to the house is through an ornate stone doorway with a wrought-iron gate.
 The building was declared a Historic Artistic Monument of Local Interests in 1977.
 Today it is the site of this museum which has three exhibition rooms.
-On the ground floor, where we are standing now, there are two rooms and a shop.
+On the ground floor, where we are standing now with the audioguide, there are two rooms and a shop.

 The Doll history room.
 The pioneer.

-On this room floor you can see large earthenware jars that were used by the domestic service for the dressing of the Onil olive, a very important activity of the time which is still in use today.
+On this room floor you can see with the audioguide large earthenware jars that were used by the domestic service for the dressing of the Onil olive, a very important activity of the time which is still in use today.